rust-lang/book/nostarch/chapter09.md

 will cause a call to `panic!`

-Here, we’re attempting to access the 100th element of our vector (which is at index 99 because indexing starts at zero), but it has only 3 elements.
+Here, we’re attempting to access the 100th element of our vector (which is at index 99 because indexing starts at zero), but the vector has only 3 elements.
 In this situation, Rust will panic.
 Using `[]` is supposed to return an element, but if you pass an invalid index, there’s no element that Rust could return here that would be correct.

 In C, attempting to read beyond the end of a data structure is undefined behavior.
 You might get whatever is at the location in memory that would